mvrozanti/dte/README.md

 ### Conventions
 ![relevant xkcd](https://sslimgs.xkcd.com/comics/iso_8601.png)
-- Dates are always interpreted with [highest units appearing before](https://preview.redd.it/hlpo8ia9f9a41.png?auto=webp&s=051d6cc18d06399dab01ea45e9ed0d2255b004c1), e.g.: `%Y-%m-%d` or `%Y %b %d` [formats](https://strftime.org/)
+- Dates are always interpreted with [highest units appearing before](https://i.imgur.com/y2tBVHx.png), e.g.: `2021-06-13`, `2023 August 27` or `2019 Jul 20`
 - Unix timestamps are both interpreted and output in seconds by default, but this is configurable
-- When specifying time, just remember that M is for month and m is for minute
+- When specifying time, just remember that `M` is for month and `m` is for minute
+- Although english month and week-day names are always recognized, so are the names in the user's locale

 ## Examples